vivoCamera/MotionDissolve/README.md

 ## Data Processing

-You can leverage processing_event on the original event data to obtain a fixed frame event input.
+You can leverage processing_event.py on the original event data to obtain a fixed frame event input.

 ## Test